Minister GUC

-Gift Ugochukwu Christopher (born October 8, 1993) is a Nigerian singer, musician and gospel songwriter popularly known by his stage name Minister GUC.
+Gift Ugochi Christopher (born 8 October 1993) is a Nigerian singer, musician and gospel songwriter popularly known by his stage name Minister GUC.
 He gained recognition following the release of his first album in December 2020 with the hit tracks All that matters, Desperate and Yours.
-He officially began his music career in 2019 after he was signed by a record label, Eezee Conceptz.
+He officially began his music career in 2019 after he was signed to EeZee Conceptz, a Nigerian gospel a record label.

 Early life and education

-GUC was born on October 8, 1993, in Port Harcourt and originally hails from Emohua Local Government Area, Rivers State.
-After his primary and secondary education, he proceeded to study at the University of Port Harcourt,Nigeria, in 2013.
+GUC was born on October 8, 1993, in Port Harcourt and originally hails from Emuoha Local Government Area, Rivers State.